Origin

 Numerological Significance

-Name number 7, associated with introspection, spirituality, and inner wisdom, often linked to calm and contemplative personalities in numerology.
-Note: exact calculation depends on spelling and personal birthdate.
+Name number 7, associated with introspection, spirituality, and inner wisdom.
+Often linked to analytical and serene personality traits in numerology interpretations.

 Astrological Connections